 Insanity Defense

 A much less common defense argument that is only used in limited cases includes an insanity defense.
-Depending on the level PC 187 murder charged, a defendant has to possess a certain mental state.
+Depending on the level PC 187 murder charge, a defendant has to possess a certain mental state.
 For example, in a Penal Code 187 first-degree murder charge, a defendant must normally have had intent to kill the victim.

 In cases where they might be suffering from a severe mental illness that prevented them from appreciating the nature or wrongness of their actions, they might be deemed legally insane, which is a complete defense in murder cases.